Lawn Care Basics

 Fall is the Best Time to Seed and Feed

 Fall isn’t just for pumpkin spice and picking apples.
 It’s also the best time to seed and feed your lawn.

-Fall isn’t just for pumpkin spice and picking apples.
-It’s also the best time to seed and feed your lawn.
-Fall comes with a mix of warm soil and cool air, perfect for planting grass seed and allowing time for new grass roots to develop before winter sets in.
-It is also a good time to feed and build stronger, deeper roots for winter, resulting in a thicker, greener lawn next spring.
+Wondering when to plant grass and fertilize your lawn?
+Fall is the best time.
+The autumn season comes with a mix of warm soil and cool air, perfect for planting grass seed and allowing time for new grass roots to develop before winter sets in.
+It is also a good time to fertilize to build stronger, deeper roots for winter, resulting in a thicker, greener lawn next spring.

 Depending on your lawn’s condition, here are a few simple ways to take advantage of ideal fall conditions for seeding and feeding.

 Repair Bare Spots

 Summer brings a lot of activity to your lawn, so by the time fall rolls around, it’s safe to say that it probably has a few bare patches from pets, foot traffic, and kids playing.
 That's another reason planting grass in fall is a good idea.
 It's easy to give your green space a little TLC by patching up those bare spots.

 Using a hand rake or other tool, loosen the top layer of soil to give the new seed a better chance to nestle in and begin to build strong roots.
 Next, apply Scotts® EZ Seed® Patch and Repair over the entire bare spot, following label directions.
 This combination of high-performance seed, absorbent growing material (to help keep seeds from drying out), and continuous-release fertilizer guarantees grass that will grow anywhere (given to proper care).
 Just be sure to choose the right seed for your grass type.